 Also Read: How To Score 100 Score on Google Page Speed Insights?

-9. Make use of a CDN- Affects WordPress Site Speed
+9. Make use of a CDN—Affects WordPress Site Speed

 Also Read: How Colors Affect Conversion Rate Of Your Website

-Conclusion of Affects WordPress Site Speed
+Conclusion of Affecting WordPress Site Speed

-You are responsible for performance optimization and many other elements of running a WordPress website.
+You are responsible for performance optimisation and many other elements of running a WordPress website.
 Fortunately, there are several techniques you can use to speed up the loading time of your website and deliver the best possible customer experience.
 Spending a little time now will save you and your visitors a lot of time in the future.

-Intersting Reads:
+Interesting Reads:

 Top 6 WordPress Speed Optimization Service